How Businesses Have Continued to Grow in a Post-COVID19 Era

 In cases when an employee becomes critically ill, you should have contingency plans in place.
-Make sure all roles and responsibilities are covered and do not disrupt the vital operations of the business.
+Ensure all roles and responsibilities are covered and not disrupt the business’s vital operations.

 4. Ability to make informed, data-driven business decisions

 The internet itself is a gold mine of information.
-Everybody is using the information to develop insights that are later turned into informed business-boosting actions.
+Everybody uses the information to develop insights that later turn into informed business-boosting actions.

 Adopting a data-driven approach can prevent you from committing mistakes or taking huge risks, especially those that are difficult to recover from.

 Use updated information collected in your planning and setting of goals.
 Set KPIs that can show measurable growth.
-Make sure your decisions are data-driven and not just based on bias or emotions.
+Make sure your decisions are data-driven, not based on bias or emotions.

 Data collection and analysis is not just a one-stop thing.
-You need to continuously utilise, analyse, and create new decisions based on validated information.
+You must continuously utilise, analyse, and create new decisions based on validated information.
 Continue to evolve your data (both quantitative and qualitative) as you go on with your journey.

 5. Adopt a holistic digital marketing strategy (SEO-focused)